zpelgrims/zpelgrims.github.io/_posts/2018-10-14-correct-computation-fstop.markdown

 date:   2018-10-14 22:00:00
 ---

+#### the constants

-The following table of optical elements, taken from [patent 2701982](https://patentimages.storage.googleapis.com/2f/75/dd/b76ccb73bc0f44/US2701982.pdf) is standardized to a focal length of 100 millimeters.
+The following table of optical elements, taken from [patent 2701982](https://patentimages.storage.googleapis.com/2f/75/dd/b76ccb73bc0f44/US2701982.pdf), is standardized to a focal length of 100 millimeters.
 The patent describes an fstop of

 | curvature radius 	| thickness 	| mat   	| index  	| vno   	| radius   	|
 |-------------	|-----------	|-------	|--------	|-------	|------	|